quincycheng/aam_xperience/README.md

 ```

 ### Updating Ansible Inventory & Playbook
-Let's create a set of ansible inventory & playbook files, without embedding any secrets
+We now update the ansible inventory & playbook files that was created earlier and remove the embeded secrets in the inventory file.

 #### Update inventory file
+Open the inventory file and remove existing content under `[db_servers]`.
+Add two new lines as per below.
+Note the hostnames are `host1` and `host2` without a `-`.

 ```
 [db_servers]
 host1